National Express Group (OTCMKTS:NXPGF) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of National Express Group (OTCMKTS:NXPGF) from a sell rating to a hold rating in a research note issued to investors on Saturday, Zacks.com reports.
+Zacks Investment Research upgraded shares of National Express Group (OTCMKTS:NXPGF) from a sell rating to a hold rating in a report issued on Saturday morning, Zacks.com reports.

 According to Zacks, “National Express Group plc is a transport operator.
 It provides bus, coach and rail services primarily in the UK, Continental Europe, North Africa, North America and the Middle East.
 National Express Group plc is based in Birmingham, United Kingdom. “

-Separately, UBS Group restated a buy rating on shares of National Express Group in a research note on Monday, September 27th.
+Separately, UBS Group reissued a buy rating on shares of National Express Group in a research note on Monday, September 27th.

 National Express Group Company Profile